-If you start looking for your new home before you know how much you can afford to spend, you will be in for some disappointment.
-It is effortless to start looking at homes that you will later find you can't afford when you try to get approved for a mortgage.
+If you start looking for your new home before you know how much you can afford to spend, you will be disappointed.
+It is effortless to start looking at homes you will later find you can't afford when you try to get approved for a mortgage.
 However, if you have a mortgage preapproval, you will know where you stand and be in a stronger position when making an offer.

 Let’s review what a preapproved mortgage is and how to apply for one.
-Getting preapproved will put you in a much better position to land the home you want.
+Getting pre-approved will put you in a much better position to land your desired home.

-The preapproval process shows you how much a lender is willing to help you purchase your home.
-The lender will look at your finances, income, outgoings, credit score, and more to assess your ability to pay.
+The pre-approval process shows you how much a lender is willing to help you purchase your home.
+The lender will examine your finances, income, outgoings, credit score, and more to assess your ability to pay.

-Not only does the preapproval show you how much you can borrow to buy your home, but it gives you an indication of the interest rate you will pay.
+Not only does the preapproval show you how much you can borrow to buy your home, but it also indicates the interest rate you will pay.

 You might hear the term “prequalification” when talking to a lender; though it isn’t the same as being "preapproved," there are similarities.
-The two terms are frequently used interchangeably by lenders as well, which doesn’t help matters.
+The two terms are also frequently used interchangeably by lenders, which doesn’t help matters.

-The preapproval process will often require you to provide bank statements, pay stubs, and more.
-The lender will also pull your credit report so that they will see your credit score and the amount of debt you have.
+The preapproval process often requires you to provide bank statements, pay stubs, etc. The lender will also pull your credit report so that they will see your credit score and the amount of debt you have.
 There will be an employment verification process, as well.

-A preapproval will give you a good understanding of the amount you can afford to spend on a home, but you will still need to get full approval when you find a property you want to buy.
+A pre-approval will give you a good understanding of the amount you can afford to spend on a home, but you will still need full approval when you find a property you want to buy.
 Additional checks will need to be made by the lender, including a home appraisal.

-The lender needs to be sure the home is actually worth the amount you have agreed to pay for it.
-If the appraisal amount is lower than the offer you’ve made, the mortgage could be declined.
+The lender needs to be sure the home is worth the amount you agreed to pay.
+If the appraisal amount is lower than your offer, the mortgage could be declined.

 Another factor can be the condition of the home.
-If there are problems like cracked windows or a roof that needs repair, there can be problems with some loan types.
+If problems like cracked windows or a roof need repair, there can be problems with some loan types.
 The FHA loans program requires that issues like these are resolved before the home can be closed.

 Lenders are also particular about where your money is coming from as well.
-If you have significant cash deposits, they will want to verify where this money is coming from.
-They do this because they have no idea if these funds are being given to you are not actually money you earned.
+If you have significant cash deposits, they want to verify where this money comes from.
+They do this because they have no idea if these funds are being given to you are not money you earned.

-A mortgage preapproval helps you understand the homes you can afford to buy, saving you from looking at properties that are out of your price range.
+A mortgage preapproval helps you understand the homes you can afford, saving you from looking at properties out of your price range.
 Many real estate agents will want to know that you are preapproved before they will show you homes.

-When you make an offer, it makes your bid a lot stronger if a mortgage preapproval backs it up.
-If the seller has a few offers to choose from, they are more likely to go for the one that is less likely to fall through.
-Preapproval shows sellers that your offer is more serious since you have the finances ready.
-A seller will be more confident they will be moving their home from contingent status to pending when they know a buyer's finances are rock solid.
+Making an offer makes your bid a lot stronger if a mortgage preapproval backs it up.
+If the seller has a few offers, they are more likely to go for the one that is less likely to fall through.
+Preapproval shows sellers that your offer is more serious since your finances are ready.
+A seller will be more confident they will move their home from contingent status to pending when they know a buyer's finances are rock solid.

 Preapproval can also cut down on the time it takes to close on the home.
 When you already have a preapproved mortgage from your lender, some of the work has already been done, and your loan won’t take as long to approve fully.
 This can be important if either you or the seller needs the process to move as quickly as possible.

-You will normally get a preapproval for mortgage letter when you have gone through the process with your lender.
+You will normally get a pre-approval for a mortgage letter when you have gone through the process with your lender.
 This letter can then be shown to real estate agents to take you seriously and show you homes.

 The letter will also be needed to show to the seller so that they are happy your offer can be honored.
 This reduces the chances that the sale will fall apart due to financing problems.

 The first stage of the preapproval process is finding a lender to give you a good deal on your mortgage.
-However, even before this, it is an excellent idea to make sure your financial situation is the best it can be.
+However, even before this, it is an excellent idea to ensure your financial situation is the best.

-Check your credit report so that you can fix any issues that could end up costing you a lot of money extra for your mortgage.
-If you know you have some minor credit issues but aren't quite sure how you can get your score bumped up quickly, you could try using Credit Karma.
-They are an excellent vehicle to use for improving your credit standing and free to boot.
+Check your credit report to fix any issues that could cost you a lot of money extra for your mortgage.
+If you know you have minor credit issues but aren't sure how to get your score bumped up quickly, you could try using Credit Karma.
+They are an excellent vehicle for improving your credit standing and are free to boot.

-They will check the information you have given them to provide a mortgage offer to you.
+They will check the information you gave them to provide you a mortgage offer.
 This should show you how much you will need to find for a down payment and what your closing costs are likely to be.

 If you are happy with the mortgage available to you from that provider, you can apply for preapproval.
-If you are successful in your application, you will get a mortgage preapproval letter so you can begin to find your ideal home.
-Getting preapproved for a mortgage doesn't have to be just for a single-family home.
+If you successfully apply, you will get a mortgage preapproval letter so you can begin to find your ideal home.
+Getting pre-approved for a mortgage doesn't have to be just for a single-family home.
 The preapproval could be for a condo or townhouse purchase, a two-family, or even a land loan.

-Getting your hands on a mortgage preapproval letter is a necessary step to show sellers and real estate agents that you are a serious buyer.
-It will also give you a better understanding of how much a home loan will cost you and what you can really afford to buy.
+Getting your hands on a mortgage preapproval letter is necessary to show sellers and real estate agents that you are a serious buyer.
+It will also give you a better understanding of how much a home loan will cost you and what you can afford to buy.